 August 10, 2021

-“It’s rainin’ outside, and that’s not unusual.
-But the way that I’m feeling is becoming usual.” – Uriah Heep.
-I am sitting comfortably in the Hilton Gardens in Akron, OH feeling great after another great night of DCI.
-The Bluecoats home show never disappoints.
-Again, in the Infocision Stadium, I had an awesome seat, first row, second tier, at the right 45.
-I’m looking out the window thinking about how I am going to spend my day as it pours buckets.
-How fortunate we were when yesterday’s thunderstorm cells passed over before the show, the positive effect of evaporation cooling was welcome even though my seat was wet, a discovery that I made once I sat down.
+That tune is going through my head as I am sitting comfortably in the Hilton Gardens in Akron, OH.
+Time to catch up on my blog.
+I’m feeling great after another fantastic night of DCI.
+The Bluecoats’ home show never disappoints.
+Once again, in the Infocision Stadium, I had an awesome seat – first row on the second tier, looking directly down at the right 45-yard line.
+Now, I’m looking out the window thinking about how I am going to spend my day as it pours buckets.
+How fortunate we were when yesterday’s thunderstorm cells passed over before the show, the positive effect of evaporation cooling was welcome even though my seat was wet, a discovery that I made after I sat down.

-Repacking the box-topped rig and taking care of business nature-style I was ready to travel to Akron, destination BAC rehearsal.
-Once again, I poked the bubble and sat in on a rehearsal of the entire ensemble in the stadium of this massive high school in the suburbs.
+Repacking the box-topped rig and taking care of business nature-style, I was ready to travel to Akron, destination the BAC rehearsal.
+Once again, I poked the bubble and sat in on a rehearsal of the entire ensemble in the stadium of this massive high school in the suburbs near Kent State University.
 Gino was directing the rehearsal from up high as the kids were giving their best in the 90+ degree heat.
-Each take was an improvement on the previous as they worked through the book in segments, standing still, on the move, first on the metronome and then on and off the met.
-Finally as they reached the closer and gave it one more dedicated go, Gino let the kids go to lunch ten minutes early.
+Each take was an improvement on the previous as they worked through the book in segments, standing still, then on the move, first with the metronome and then on and off with the met.
+Finally, as they reached the closer and giving it one more dedicated go, Gino let the kids go to lunch ten minutes early.

 The battle of the brass ensued with The Cadets setting the marker.
-It is impossible for me to explain the link between my ears and my eyes that triggers the tears at the opening trill of Rocky Point Holiday.
+It is impossible for me to explain the link between my ears and my eyes that triggers the tears at the opening fanfare of Rocky Point Holiday.
 Goose bumps just popped up again writing about it.
 What a joy to watch the drum major lead the corps enthusiastically during their classic piece from Van Morrison – Moondance.
-It was a marvelous night.
-Now that glove was thrown and it was BAC’s turn to turn up the volume and intensity with Zoom.
+It was indeed a marvelous night.
+Now that glove was thrown, and it was BAC’s turn to turn up the volume and intensity with Zoom.
 The well-oiled machine took the field, erecting the video screens and setting up the massive pit in record time.
-Normally there is a time limit, however this year it does not matter and that allows for more stuff to plug in.
-As the bouncing Waldo (the lion) moved across the four side-by-side large video panels when it booted up, the crowd reacted to each time it hit a corner, an unexpected General Effect moment.
+Normally there is a time limit, however this year it does not matter and that allows for more stuff to be plugged in.
+As the bouncing Waldo (the lion) moved across the four side-by-side large video panels when it booted up, the crowd reacted to each time it hit a corner, an unexpected General Effect moment even before the show started.
 Now it was time for me to concentrate on the fifty-four-member color guard.
 These kids are spectacular!
 Coming back into season following a two-year winning streak, this guard is the best in the business.
 Maybe DCI will allow for increasing the number of marchers as these kids literally paint the field with color and movement to great general effect.
-Brass-up.
+Brass-up!
 How interesting it would be to get at least one caption scored – Brass.